uwefladrich/scriptengine/docs/sphinx/concepts.rst

 -----

 A task is the basic unit of work for ScriptEngine.
-It is the building block for scripts (see next section) and also the individual item a ScriptEngine instance (see even later) will handle.
+It is the building block for scripts (see `Scripts` section) and also the individual item a ScriptEngine instance (see even later) will handle.

 Tasks "do things".
 This can be simple things, like copying a file or writing